tinygrad/tinygrad/docs/developer/viz.md

 (a + b).realize()
 ```

-The first graph shows we loaded `a` and `b` BUFFERs, used BinaryOps.ADD and stored the result.
+The first graph is a generic (device-agnostic) view of the compute.
+We load `a` and `b` BUFFERs, use BinaryOps.ADD and STORE the result.

 ![viz_1](viz_1.png)

-The last graph, after applying graph rewrite rules, is functionally equivalent but specialized to how GPUs render code.
+The last graph, after applying graph rewrite rules, is functionally equivalent but specialized to how GPUs (eg. METAL=1) render code.

-See how we're still adding `a` and `b`, but this time using pointers, and the GPU's `SPECIAL` lidx.
+See how we're still adding `a` and `b`, but this time using pointers, and METAL's `SPECIAL` lidx0.

 ![viz_2](viz_2.png)

 VIZ displays all graph rewrites using 3 parts:

-1. Left sidebar kernel list: Groups rewrites by their kernel name.
-Rewrites from schedule.py don't belong to a kernel so we categorize them as "unparented".
+1. Left sidebar kernel list: Groups rewrites by the schedule or kernel they belong to.
 2. Middle UOp graph: DAG visualization of all the nodes.
 3. Right sidebar rewrite list: info about what got rewritten.